 Students who are at least 21 years of age who do not have BC Grade 12, or equivalency, or who cannot access their high school transcript may still be considered for admittance to the program as a mature student identified in the JIBC Admissions policy.
-An expanded entrance letter of 1,000 words may be accepted in lieu of a high school transcript.

 - A letter of approximately 250 words describing your interest in the certificate program.

 International applicants are encouraged to visit the International Studies page or contact JIBC's Office of International Affairs at firstname.lastname@example.org.